Flagstaff Hill, South Australia

-Flagstaff Hill is a suburb in the City of Onkaparinga local government area.
+Flagstaff Hill is a suburb in the City of Onkaparinga, South Australia.
 It is named after the hill by that name in the area, where Colonel William Light erected a flagstaff during his survey, which was then used as a trig point.
 Flagstaff Hill is a leafy suburb established around the Sturt Gorge Recreation Park, maintaining many parks and reserves throughout the suburb.

 History

 Colonel William Light's survey teams worked south from Adelaide throughout 1838 and 1839, leaving various marks across the landscape.
 One such mark was a trig point or flagstaff that was left at a grid reference of 783 192.
 By 1842, the area near this trig point was called the Flagstaff.

 During the late nineteenth century, the Flagstaff was located in a farming and grazing region.
 In the 1960s, some of the land near the Flagstaff had been earmarked for suburban development.

 In 1960, Hooker Rex Estates began purchasing land in the region for subdivision and over the next decade had accumulated nearly two hundred hectares.
 Blocks were first subdivided in the vicinity of a golf course, planners also provided an oval and recreation facilities.
 The first 130 blocks were released in April 1967 and sold rapidly.
 By 1984, all developed land had been sold.

-From 1985 the suburb was extended when a portion of Minda Home's Craigburn Farm was subdivided by Essington Ltd. This division was spoken of as 'landmark residential development', due to the retention of large trees and waterways and subdivisions that fitted with the shape and orientation of the land.
+From 1985, the suburb was extended when a portion of Minda Home's Craigburn Farm was subdivided by Essington Ltd. This division was spoken of as 'landmark residential development', due to the retention of large trees and waterways and subdivisions that fitted with the shape and orientation of the land.